 When Huckleberry Finn took off on his raft to escape Miss Watson’s misplaced efforts to teach him etiquette, he basically was traveling the same part of the Mississippi River on which we now find Misty Pearl.
 We figure his draft was about 4 inches.
 No worries about water depth for Huck and Old Jim.
 Plus that was fiction anyway.
 Lots of worries for us here in Alton, despite the patriotic welcome sign.

 From the point we plowed through the silt in the marina on Wednesday, the water at this end of the pool is down another 8 inches.
-We’re as low as the people in charge can allow and still pass barge traffic.
+We’re as low as the people in charge can allow and still pass barge traffic on the river.
 Wow, are we lucky or what?

 The worse news?
 The water isn’t coming up any time soon.
 So we’re taking off in the morning.
-The sailor in front of us with the dinghy tug has his keel and rudder completely buried, so he isn’t moving out of our way.
-The plan is to walk Misty Pearl back 20 feet or so, use a jet ski to pull her bow out 10 degrees to allow us to sneak past his boat, and then gun the engine in a straight line through the muck and out into the current.
+The sailor in front of us with the dinghy tug has Tranquilo’s keel and rudder completely buried, so he isn’t moving out of our way.
+The plan is to walk Misty Pearl straight back 20 feet or so, use a jet ski to pull her bow out 10 degrees to allow us to sneak past his boat, and then gun the engine in a straight line through the muck and out into the current.
 Not a great plan, mind you.
 Maybe not even a good plan.
 Actually, it may cross the fine line between a bold plan and a stupid plan.
 But the alternative is to stay here until spring, and we ain’t doing that even though the reflection of the bridge lights is cool at night.

 On Thursday we took a rental minivan over to the Gateway Arch, which seemed fitting since our Manifest Destiny is to pass by St. Louis tomorrow.
 They jam you into tiny 4-foot-high pods for the trip to the top.
 Know who wouldn’t go to the top?
 Robert Wadlow.
 He would’ve had to spool like a giant fruit roll-up.